Glauberg: "Princely" burial mounds

 During an exploratory overflight in 1988, local amateur historians recognised the traces of a large tumulus in a field 300 m south of the oppidum.
 Between 1994 and 1997, the State Archaeological Service of Hesse excavated it.
 The mound (mound 1) originally had a diameter of nearly 50 m and a height of 6 m.
 It was surrounded by a circular ditch 10 m wide.
-At the time, it must have been a visually extremely striking monument.
+At the time, it must have been an extremely visually striking monument.
 The tumulus contained three features.
 An empty pit was placed at the centre, perhaps to mislead potential looters.
 To the northwest, a wooden chamber of 2 x 1 m contained an inhumation, and to the southeast, a cremation burial had been placed in some kind of wooden container.
 Cremations are more commonly associated with the Halstatt phase, inhumation with the La Tène one.

 The occupants of both graves were warriors, as indicated by their accompanying material: swords and weaponry.
 The chamber with the inhumation was extremely well preserved and had never been looted.
 For this reason, it was decided to remove the whole chamber en bloque and excavate it more slowly and carefully in the State Service laboratory at Wiesbaden.
 The finds from the main burial chamber, each carefully wrapped in cloth, include a fine gold torc and a bronze tubular jug that had contained mead.

 A second tumulus (mound 2), 250 m to the south, was discovered later by geophysical survey.
 Erosion and ploughing had made it totally invisible.
 About half the size of mound 1, it also contained a warrior, accompanied by weapons, a decorated fibula and belt, and a gold ring.

 The high quality of the tomb furnishings as well as other features associated with them indicate that the graves, and their occupants, were of extremely high status.
 They are therefore classed as "princely" burials, on a par with other well-known finds, including those at Vix (Burgundy, France), and Hochdorf (Baden-Württemberg, Germany).